open-oni/open-oni/README.md

 To evaluate the software, we recommend installing from the [latest Open ONI release](https://github.com/open-oni/open-oni/releases/latest).

-If you're interested in more recent changes, check out the `dev` branch but be warned that we don't absolutely guarantee it will always be in a working state.
+If you're interested in more recent changes, check out the `dev` branch.

 ## Documentation
 - [Production Install